Why the Chase Sapphire Preferred Card Makes a Great Starter Card

-You'll also receive trip cancellation and trip delay insurance, if it's for covered reasons.
-And, if your trip is delayed, you may be eligible for a reimbursement of expenses incurred, including hotels, flights, and car rentals!
+You’ll also receive trip cancellation and trip delay insurance if it’s for covered reasons.
+And, if your trip is delayed, you may be eligible for reimbursement of expenses incurred, including hotels, flights, and car rentals!

-Keep in mind – this insurance only covers the cost of damage to the rental vehicle, and not the cost of damage to any other cars on the road.
-Your regular car insurance will likely cover that in the result of an accident, but if you don't own a car, you might still want to opt for the rental company's insurance.
-Otherwise, you could be stuck paying out of pocket to fix a stranger's fender.
+Keep in mind – this insurance only covers the cost of damage to the rental vehicle and not the cost of damage to any other cars on the road.
+Your regular car insurance will likely cover that in the event of an accident.
+If you don’t own a car, you might still want to opt for the rental company’s insurance.
+Otherwise, you could be stuck paying out of pocket to fix a stranger’s fender.